mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 1. A user logs in to his / her account from multiple devices.
 In that case, there would be many `domain_userid` to each `user_id`.
 That is fine, because we can aggregate data by `user_id` to capture the user's behaviour across all those different devices.
 2. Multiple users log in and out of their account from a single shared computer.
 In that case, there would be many `user_id` to each `domain_userid`.
 In that case, we'd need to be careful to aggregate records between log in and out events and ascribe them to a single user, so that we can differentiate actions performed by different users on the same computer.

-## 4. Understand how to use SnowPlow to reliably identify users and customers?
+## 4. Understand how to use Snowplow to reliably identify users and customers?

-[Read on][join-customer-data] to learn how to join SnowPlow customer data with [other sources of customer data][join-customer-data].
+[Read on][join-customer-data] to learn how to join Snowplow customer data with [other sources of customer data][join-customer-data].

 [cohort-analysis]: /analytics/customer-analytics/cohort-analysis.html
 [event-tracking]: https://github.com/snowplow/snowplow/wiki/javascript-tracker#wiki-events